pchiwan/tokiota-workshop-react/README.md

 React Workshop - Tokiota

 In order to execute the app do:
-- npm install && npm install server
+- npm install && npm install -g gulp && npm install server
 - gulp
 - open app/index.html

-Then you can run "gulp watch" to automatically compile the app when some file is modified.
+Then you can run "gulp watch" to automatically compile the app when some file is modified or just run "gulp".